 Note: Blog posts are also delivered via RSS feeds.
 So if I use an RSS reader to subscribe to podcasts, I can include my blog subscriptions too.
-By contrast, if I use a podcast application such as Apple Podcasts or Google Play to subscribe to podcasts, I cannot include my “plain ‘ol blog” subscriptions.
+By contrast, if I use a podcast application such as Apple Podcasts or Google Podcasts to subscribe to podcasts, I cannot include my “plain ‘ol blog” subscriptions.
 For an example of non-podcast RSS feeds, see the Star Tribune’s website.

 RSS Reader Tutorial